 This solution suggests that from the oAuth2Required indication, the vNRF can imply, whether OAuth2.0 or static authorization is to be used within one PLMN.
 This covers the use case, where within one PLMN maybe not yet all NFs use OAuth2.0.

 For inter-PLMN stage 3 (TS 29.510 [6] Table 6.1.6.2.3-1) "oauth2Required" can be used to handle the authorization method setting by the hNRF.
-Another type for NFService, the "perPlmnOauth2ReqList", is also specified and includes the Oauth2-based authorization requirement supported by the NF Service Instance per PLMN of the NF Service Consumer.
+Another type for NFService, the "perPlmnOauth2ReqList", is also specified and includes the OAuth 2.0-based authorization requirement supported by the NF Service Instance per PLMN of the NF Service Consumer.

 Table 6.17.2-1: The IEs oauth2Required and perPlmnOauth2ReqList, part of TS 29.510 [6] Table 6.1.6.2.3-1